Injury Prevention Programs

 Burn Prevention

-Each year, approximately 4,500 people die from a burn-related injury.
-The collaborative efforts of the UC San Diego Health Regional Burn Center, the Burn Institute and San Diego County provide burn prevention education and burn survivor events.
+Each year, approximately 4,500 people in the U.S. die from a burn-related injury.
+UC San Diego Health, along with the Burn Institute and San Diego County, offers burn prevention education and education and hosts events for burn survivors.

-- Through trusted partnerships with other hospitals, universities, police and fire departments, and local nonprofit agencies.
-This proactive approach allows us to share and combine expertise and research findings as well as share prevention initiatives with those at highest risk for traumatic injury.
+- Partnering with the community: We work with hospitals, universities, police and fire departments, and local nonprofit agencies to share expertise, research findings and prevention initiatives with those at the highest risk for traumatic injury.
 Our partners include the San Diego County Fall Prevention Task Force, the City of San Diego Vision Zero program, the Burn Institute and Mothers Against Drunk Driving (MADD).

-- Through research and knowledge gained in academic medicine.
-Research shows that implementation of best-practice programs can reduce traumatic injuries and death.
-We apply the knowledge we gain through academic medicine to create highly effective injury-prevention strategies.
+- Using research to guide prevention: Studies show that implementing best-practice programs can reduce traumatic injuries and death.
+We use insights gained from academic medicine research to develop highly effective injury prevention strategies.
 Learn more about our efforts:

-- Through outreach to the community with programs such as Stop The Bleed, the hands-on bleeding control training for the public from the American College of Surgeons, to save lives that could otherwise be lost due to preventable injury.
+- Educating the public: Community outreach programs, such as Stop the Bleed, a hands-on bleeding control training from the American College of Surgeons, teach the public to save lives from preventable injuries.

 Contact Us